You can contact the Mortgage Arrears Information Helpline on 0761 07 4050

 For people renting privately

-Rent Supplement is a payment for people living in private rented accommodation who cannot afford to pay the full rent themselves.
+Rent Supplement is a payment from the Department of Social Protection for people living in private rented accommodation who cannot afford to pay the full rent themselves.
 In general, if your only income is a social welfare payment, you will qualify for a Rent Supplement.
 However, if you or your partner is in full-time employment (30 hours a week or more) you will not qualify for this payment.

-Most private tenants have specific rights under the Residential Tenancies Act 2004 (pdf).
+Most private tenants have specific rights under the Residential Tenancies Act 2004.
+One of the main rights under this Act is security of tenure.
 However, if you are sharing accommodation with your landlord or living in student accommodation let by a recognised educational institution, you are not covered by this legislation.

 For social housing tenants